-Do you often join your online class, try to tune in, but when the class is done you realized that you basically got no information at all because you could not stay focused for more than a few minutes?
+Do you often join your online classes, try to tune in, but when the class is done you realized that you basically got no information at all because you could not stay focused for more than a few minutes?
 After that, you committed to trying to focus next time, but then it just keeps happening over and over again?

 Online classes have started, and for the first few weeks, things seemed pretty alright.
 But it didn’t take long for me to start losing focus, even if it’s just listening to my pre-recorded lectures.
 Eventually, I find myself not even listening to anything.
 I would spend 6 hours listening to a 30-minute lecture simply because I couldn’t focus, and I would lose precious time that I could’ve used to do my assignments.
 More and more assignments and lectures piled up until it became too much to bear.
 I did manage to pull through in the end.